amanzi/amanzi/doc/input_spec/AmanziInputSpec-s.rst

       *  ``model`` = " richards | saturated | constant"

 Currently three scenarios are available for calculated the flow field.  ``richards`` is a single phase, variably saturated flow assuming constant gas pressure.  ``saturated`` is a single phase, fully saturated flow.  ``constant`` is equivalent to a flow model of single phase (saturated) with the time integration mode of transient with static flow in the version 1.2.1 input specification.
-This flow model indicates that the flow field is static so no flow solver is called during timestepping.
+This flow model indicates that the flow field is static so no flow solver is called during time stepping.
 During initialization the flow field is set in one of two ways: (1) A constant Darcy velocity is specified in the initial condition; (2) Boundary conditions for the flow (e.g., pressure), along with the initial condition for the pressure field are used to solve for the Darcy velocity.

 Transport